justinlee007/CarND-MPC-Project/README.md

 ### Constraints

+These values are based on the vehicle model.
+They predict the vehicle location, orientation, speed, CTE and tangential error.
+It uses the current measured values to extract predicted ones based on the duration of timestep, *dt*.

+The formulae for these constraints are:
 * *x<sub>t+1</sub> = x<sub>t</sub> + v<sub>t</sub> ∗ cos( ψ<sub>t</sub> ) ∗ dt*
 * *y<sub>t+1</sub> = y<sub>t</sub> + v<sub>t</sub> ∗ sin( ψ<sub>t</sub> ) ∗ dt*
 * *ψ<sub>t+1</sub> = ψ<sub>t</sub> + v<sub>t</sub> / L<sub>f</sub> ∗ δ<sub>t</sub> ∗ dt*
 * *v<sub>t+1</sub> = v<sub>t</sub> + a<sub>t</sub> ∗ dt*
 * *cte<sub>t+1</sub> = f(x<sub>t</sub>) − y<sub>t</sub> + ( v<sub>t</sub> ∗ sin( eψ<sub>t</sub> ∗ d<sub>t</sub> )*
 * *eψ<sub>t+1</sub> = ψ<sub>t</sub> − ψdes<sub>t</sub> + ( v<sub>t</sub> / L<sub>f</sub> ∗ δ<sub>t</sub> ∗ d<sub>t</sub> )*
+##### Constraints for position (x, y), orientation (ψ), velocity (v), cross-track error (cte) and tangential error (eψ)

 ### Cost function

-The cost function has coefficients for position error and velocity as well as the steering and throttle actuators.
+The cost function has coefficients for reference state as well as the steering and throttle actuators.
+These coefficients are summed together to form the aggregated cost.

+Besides minimizing cross track, heading, and velocity errors, further enhancements constrain erratic control inputs.
+These enhancements are to smooth turns and velocity changes.

 ## Loop
+The following steps are looped as long as the connection to the simulator is active:
 * Pass the current state as the initial state to the model predictive controller.
 * Call the optimization solver.
 Given the initial state, the solver will return the vector of control inputs that minimizes the cost function.
 * Apply the control input to the vehicle.